 Download my Bird Study Unit Lessons & Printables for Homeschool!

 I loved going through this simple and easy bird study unit with my boys.
 They were engaged every day for a month, and I was learning alongside my children, which I love!
 Plus, we still have so much we can learn about birds!
 I know we’ll enjoy cycling back through this unit next year.
 As the boys grow, I’ll add more language arts (spelling, storytelling, poetry writing), and math, mapping, and nature journaling skills.

-If you know someone who’d like to study birds, please share this post link with them?
+If you know someone who’d like to study birds, please share this post with them.
 Thanks!

 I have used Amazon Affiliate links in this post.
 As an Amazon Associate I earn from qualifying purchases.